 3. Apple Watch

-- Improved ECG app
+- Enhanced ECG app for on-demand electrocardiograms

-- More accurate irregular heart rhythm notifications
+- Improved irregular heart rhythm notifications to help detect AFib

 Price: Starts at $399